You’ve heard it from a million places: Budget your money! Make a firm plan and stick with it. It’s the pathway to prosperity!

 The Federal Trade Commission recommends the following tips to help you avoid getting hooked:

 It can be confusing to see two different types of balances in your account.
 But there’s a reason why this happens.
 Current Balance shows the balance that’s updated every time a transaction actually posts through a deposit or withdrawal.
 This amount does not reflect holds or pending transactions.

 Available Balance is different.
 This is the portion of your balance that’s available for use.
 It’s the current balance minus any holds or pending debits.
-If you use your ATM/Debit Card for transactions or purchases, those transactions don’t post immediately.
+If you use your ATM/Debit Card for transactions or purchases, those transactions may not post immediately.
 That’s because CCCU electronically requests the amount of the purchase from the vendor at the time of purchase so it can be approved or declined by the merchant.
 However, the actual charge can take days to be approved by the merchant’s processor and withdrawn from your account.

 It’s important to know that if the available balance in your account is negative, your account is considered to be overdrawn.

 Deposit checks with your phone using Cal Coast's mobile deposit option.

 Though we love to see you, stopping by a branch to deposit checks can be a pain if you're running short on time or if you're out of town.
 Making a mobile deposit is simple and takes just seconds to complete.
 You can make one anywhere, anytime.

 Simply use Cal Coast's mobile banking app to deposit checks into your accounts using your smartphone.
 Snap a pic of the check you wish to deposit and use our mobile app to send it to us.

 For details about Cal Coast's mobile deposit option, click here or call us today.

 Our partners are your partners.
 See what they have to say.